mark2357/random-pokemon-info/readme.md

 # Random Pokemon Info
-return a string stating random information about pokemon has thousands of different possible return values this uses the https://pokeapi.co/ API for data
+a python library that return a string stating random information about pokemon has thousands of different possible return values this uses the https://pokeapi.co/ API for data